A Simplified Employee Pension (SEP) might be an appropriate option for you and your employees.

-A Simplified Employee Pension Plan (SEP) is a retirement plan an employer can establish for employees (self-employed individuals can also adopt a SEP plan).
-Employer SEP contributions are made to employee traditional IRAs (usually called SEP IRAs).
+This is a retirement plan an employer can establish for employees (self-employed individuals can also adopt a SEP plan).
+Employer SEP contributions are made to an employee’s traditional Individual Retirement Account (IRA) (usually called SEP IRAs).
 All of the rules applicable to traditional IRAs apply to SEP IRAs.

 SIMPLE IRAs are different from traditional IRAs – employees can’t make regular IRA contributions to SIMPLE IRAs.
-After an employee participates in the SIMPLE plan for 2 years, however, the employee can roll the SIMPLE IRA assets into a traditional IRA.
+After an employee participates in the SIMPLE plan for two years, however, the employee can roll the SIMPLE IRA assets into a traditional IRA.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.